Calculate Customer Lifetime Value, LTV:CAC ratio, and assess the health of your unit economics. Free tool with SaaS industry benchmarks.

 Add churn rate or lifespan for accurate results

-Understanding LTV helps you make better decisions about marketing spend, sales compensation, product investments, and pricing strategy.
-Companies like Netflix, Spotify, and Salesforce obsess over LTV because it directly predicts long-term business health.
-When paired with Customer Acquisition Cost (CAC) and churn rate analysis, LTV forms the foundation of unit economics that every recurring revenue business must master.
+When paired with Customer Acquisition Cost (CAC), churn rate analysis, and ARR tracking, LTV forms the foundation of unit economics that every recurring revenue business must master.

 LTV = ARPU x Customer Lifespan